 After Lee completed the requisite rental application and paid the applicable fees, Lee and the Defendant communicated back and forth on numerous occasions in regards to obtaining credit reports for Lee and his mother.
 The Defendant again inquired as to who intended to live in the townhouse.
 Lee had some difficulty obtaining his mother’s credit report, but finally obtained her credit report from Experian which showed a credit score of 761.
 Lee reiterated that he, his mother, his sister, and daughter intended to live in the townhome.

 The defendant subsequently denied the rental application on the basis that both Lee and his mother would need to sign the lease, and that his mother would not be able to understand the lease because she had “limited English skills.”
-The defendant told Lee that the contract would have to be translated into the mother’s native language, saying that “people with limited English skills can break contracts…if not translated…[and a translator costs] $500.”
+The defendant told Lee that the contract would have to be translated into the mother’s native language, Hmong, saying that “people with limited English skills can break contracts…if not translated…[and a translator costs] $500.”
 The defendant claimed that “he was not required to enter into a legal contract with a party that may later claim they didn’t understand it.”
-Lee then emailed the Defendant stating that he intended to notify HUD of defendant’s alleged discrimination based on national origin, and accused Lee of discrimination by assuming that his mother did not know how to read or write and for never offering them the opportunity to pay for a legal translator before rejecting their application.
+Lee then emailed the Defendant stating that he intended to notify HUD of defendant’s alleged discrimination based on national origin, and accused Lee of discrimination by assuming that his mother did not know how to read or write and for never offering them the opportunity to pay for an English to Hmong legal translator before rejecting their application.